Court fees concerning European Payment Order procedure - Croatia

 - for a response to an appeal – the person filing the response pays (responding is optional)

-- extraordinary remedy - revision is allowed against the decision of the court of the second instance if the dispute amount exceeds HRK 200 000.00
+- extraordinary remedy – revision is allowed against the decision of the court of second instance if the dispute amount exceeds HRK 200,000.00

 II.
-Half of the fees referred to under point I are payable for a European order for payment proposal, European order for payment decision, response to an appeal or revision.
+Half of the fee referred to under point I. is payable for a European order for payment proposal, a European order for payment decision, a response to an appeal or revision.

 III.
-Double the amount of court fees referred to in point I are payable on appeal of a judgement or revision.
+Double the amount of court fees referred to in point I is payable on appeal of a judgement or revision.